openhab/openhabian/README.md

     openHAB- and Hardware-specific preparations for all *Raspberry Pi* models.

 ## Hardware and OS support
-As of openHABian version 1.5 of the image, all Raspberry Pi models are supported as hardware.
+As of openHABian version 1.6, all Raspberry Pi models are supported as hardware.
 Anything x86 based may work or not.
 Anything else ARM based such as ODroids, OrangePis and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.
-Support for PINEA64 was also dropped in this current release.
+Support for PINEA64 was dropped in this current release.
 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1 GB of RAM or more.
 RPi 1 and 0/0W only have a single CPU core and 512 MB.
 This can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as ZRAM, InfluxDB or Grafana.

-We do not actively prohibit installation on any hardware, including unsupported systems, but we might skip or deny to install specific extensions such as those memory hungry features named above.
+We do not actively prohibit installation on any hardware, including unsupported systems, but we might skip or deny to install specific extensions such as those memory hungry applications named above.

 Supporting hardware means testing every single patch and every release.
 There are simply too many SBC and HW combinations that maintainers do not have